yl940127/XACML/README.md

 If you point your browser to that URL, you should get a JSON back listing the groups of pdps, the policies and PIP configurations for those groups.

 2. XACML-PDP-REST

+Open a terminal window and cd to the XACML-PDP-REST subdirectory.

 'mvn jetty:run-war'